HOW CAN THERAPY HELP ME?

 WHY DO PEOPLE GO TO THERAPY AND HOW DO I KNOW IF IT IS RIGHT FOR ME?

 People have many different motivations for coming to therapy.
 Some may be going through a major life transition (loss of a job, divorce, new relationship, etc..), or are feeling overwhelmed, paralyzed or anxious about a decision.
 Some people need guidance on how to accept and love themselves, a safe space for self exploration and understanding, to learn how to create and maintain boundaries, prioritize and manage their day to day, or overcome creative blocks and addictions.
 Therapy allows for you to remember that you are not alone and that you are valuable and worthy.

 WHAT IS THERAPY LIKE?

 Because each person is unique and has different needs, therapy will be different depending on the individual.
 In general, you can expect to discuss the current events happening in your life, your personal history, and how you experience the people, places and things in your life.
 Therapy yields greater rewards when we commit to longer-term work, to uproot and deal with more difficult patterns.

-It is important to understand that you will can more results from therapy if you actively participate in the process.
+It is important to understand that you will gain more results from therapy if you actively participate in the process.
 The ultimate purpose of therapy is to help you translate what you learn in session into your life.
-Our counselors may suggest some things you can do outside of therapy to support your process - such as reading a pertinent book, journaling on specific topics, noting particular behaviors or taking action on your goals.
+Our counselors may suggest some things you can do outside of therapy to support your process - such as reading a book, journaling on specific topics, noting particular behaviors or taking action on your goals.